marcoverl/CVUserGuide/source/ManagingStorage.rst

 As discussed in :ref:`Volumes<volumes>`, a volume may be attached to a single instance.
 However it can be shared with other virtual machines of the Cloud (and/or with other hosts) using NFS.
+The following explains how this can be done, on a CentOS7 server:

 1. **Configure NFS server**